Senex Puer Polarity

 Dig deeper with Sebastian →

-the senex is an archetype; second, this archetype is the one most relevant for the puer.
-By this we mean that the senex is a complicatio of the puer, infolded into puer structure, so that puer events are complicated by a senex background.
+the senex is a complicatio of the puer, infolded into puer structure, so that puer events are complicated by a senex background.
+Although these two archetypal structures are intertwined

-Hillman establishes the foundational claim that senex and puer are not merely opposed but structurally infolded, each implicated in the other's archetypal constitution.
+Hillman establishes the ontological claim that senex and puer are not separate archetypes in opposition but mutually implicated structures, each containing the other as a background condition.

 Hillman, James, Senex & Puer, 2015thesis